 Let people give money for good via partner services that they use often.
 These can be eCommerce platforms, games, mobile apps, etc. Integrating with them, you will be able to attract more new donors and increase your funds.
 For example, eBay for Charity allows sellers to automatically provide a percentage of the final price to your charity.

-Send newsletters and fundraising appeals to your donors.
+- Send newsletters and fundraising appeals to your donors with a Call-to-Action button inside.

 Make it easy for your visitors to find upcoming events and register from the website.
 Features may include: